tbrowder/Text-Utils/README.md

 which shows a short description of each exported routine along along with its complete signature.

-This module also includes various utility programs in the bin directory.
+This module also includes a utility program in the bin directory.

 ## Status